EwD-Project/EwD-Public/Reading_Rules.md

 ## Rule No. 5 – Compound Words

-¶1 – In cases where pronouncing _compound words_ ³ as seamless single words could lead to mispronunciations, EwD employs the so-called **compound word dividers**.
+¶1 – In cases where pronouncing <a id="note5b" href="#note5">compound words⁵</a> as seamless single words could lead to mispronunciations, EwD employs the so-called **compound word dividers**.
 They indicate that the segments of a word (called “sub-words”) _should be pronounced distinctly_, as if they were separate words.

 ¶2 – They also guide readers on _where to place the primary stress_ of the whole word.